 Taking in Niagara Falls is absolutely free.
 You can walk right up to the railing that separates we mere mortals from the fury and beauty that is Horseshoe Falls.
 This is a site that begs to be seen, being one of the seven natural wonders of the world, and all.

 But you won’t be alone.
 Of all the places to travel in Canada, this is the country’s top tourist attraction, receiving over 10 million visitors a year, with the majority visiting in July and August.
-Expect steep parking rates, a carnival-like atmosphere at the Clifton Hill attractions, but don’t forget the main attraction is a natural one.
+There’s a carnival-like atmosphere at the Clifton Hill attractions, but don’t forget the main attraction is a natural one.
 With world renowned gardens to golf to a myriad of hiking and biking trails, there’s plenty of opportunities to get grounded in nature

 Note: Some attractions may be closed during COVID restrictions.
 Please check in advance and maintain proper public health protocols.

 Venturing into the heart of the Niagara Great Gorge is pretty incredible.
 You’ll probably kick yourself if you don’t step aboard one of these two purpose-built catamaran boats aptly named Niagara Wonder and Niagara Thunder operated by Niagara City Cruises.
 Sometimes it pays to do the obvious tourist activity and this is one of those times.

 Hoping on one of these 700-seat tour boats takes you as close as possible into the basin.
 Sailing past American Falls, Bridal Veil Falls and into the heart of the infamous Horseshoe Falls, this is your opportunity to experience the famed waterfall in a way that just wasn’t feasible until these boats came into existence.